 \section{Introduction}

-Visual object tracking is one of the fundamental problems in computer vision with many applications.
-In the model free tracking problem, the goal is to estimate the states (e.g., position and size) of the target in a whole image sequence only with the initial frame~\cite{OTB2015}.
-Model free tracking is very challenging because the tracker has to learn the robust appearance model from a very limited training samples to resist extremely challenging interference, such as occlusion, large appearance changes, illumination variation, fast motion, and background clutters.
-In general, the key problem of model free tracking is how to construct a tracker which can not only tolerate the appearance variation of target, but also exclude background interference, while maintaining the processing speed as fast as possible.
+Visual object tracking is one of the fundamental problems in computer vision.
+Given the initial state of a target object in the first frame, the goal of tracking is to estimate the states of the target in the subsequent frames~\cite{OTB2015,GPRT,GPAS}.
+Despite the significant progress in recent years, visual tracking remains challenging because the tracker has to learn a robust appearance model from very limited online training samples to resist many extremely challenging interferences, such as large appearance variation and heavy background clutters.
+In general, the key problem of visual tracking is how to construct a tracker which can not only tolerate the appearance variation of the target, but also exclude the background interference, while keeping the running speed that is as high as possible.